innotrade/enapso-graphdb-admin/README.md

 ## Upload a File to Graph Database

-Upload an ontology and import it into Graph Database repository automatically if upload was successful. context (graph) and baseIRI paramters are optional :
+Upload an ontology and import it into the Graph Database repository automatically if the upload was successful. context (graph) and baseIRI parameters are optional :

 ```javascript
 graphDBEndpoint